HammayalRamzan/Python_revision/README.md

-# 👋 Hello!
+# 👋 Hey!
 I’m Hammayl

 I am a passionate learner and aspiring AI expert with a strong focus on Python programming.
 This repository serves as my dedicated space for revising and honing my skills in Python functions.